 The only one guarantee Bolt provides when dealing with state properties is: The latest value of a property will eventually arrive on all connected remotes.

 Events in Bolt can be sent in two different ways: Unreliable and Reliable Ordered.
-Events sent as Unreliable are not guaranteed to arrive at all, but the ones that do arrive will be in the same order they were sent.
+Events sent as Unreliable are not guaranteed to arrive at all and the ones that do arrive, in most of the cases (99.9%), will be in the same order they were sent.
 Events sent as Reliable Ordered are guaranteed to arrive, and always in the exact same order.

 Global events can be both Reliable Ordered and Unreliable.
 Entity events can only be Unreliable.